 And, sometimes we like a little music in the background.

 (Not everybody now.
-Ex: My husband happens to prefer silence in his riots.
+Ex: One of my relatives happens to prefer silence in his riots.
 He happens to be black too.)

 My voice; my writing, my speaking, even my eery silence, is amplified.
 Nothing is just black and white anymore.
 All things are now every color the Creator gifted this earth.